These tools can be used to guide discussions regarding the unique needs of students who are Deaf or Hard of Hearing (DHH).

 Expanded Core Curriculum

 Students who are DHH benefit from learning skills specific to their needs outside of the core curriculum.
 The state of Iowa developed documents to support an expanded core curriculum for students who are DHH.
-These documents include the Expanded Core Curriculum For Students Who Are Deaf or Hard of Hearing (revised January 2013) and related sources.
+These documents include the Expanded Core Curriculum For Students Who Are Deaf or Hard of Hearing and related sources.

 Several states have developed tools to guide the review of a student's communication strengths and needs.
 These documents can be used to help teams decide what type of communication or language provides the fullest access to educational programs and services.